Internet forum: Registration or anonymity

 Many Internet forums require registration to post.
 Registered users of the site are referred to as members and are allowed to submit or send electronic messages through the web application.
 The process of registration involves verification of one's age (typically age 13 and over is required so as to meet COPPA requirements of American forum software) followed by a declaration of the terms of service (other documents may also be present) and a request for agreement to said terms.
 Subsequently, if all goes well, the candidate is presented with a web form to fill requesting at the very least a username (an alias), password, email and validation of a CAPTCHA code.

 While simply completing the registration web form is in general enough to generate an account, the status label Inactive is commonly provided by default until the registered user confirms the email address given while registering indeed belongs to the user.
-Until that time, the registered user can log in to the new account but may not post, reply, or send private messages in the forum.
+Until that time, the registered user can log into the new account but may not post, reply, or send private messages in the forum.

 Sometimes a referrer system is implemented.
 A referrer is someone who introduced or otherwise "helped someone" with the decision to join the site (likewise, how a HTTP referrer is the site who linked one to another site).
 Usually, referrers are other forum members and members are usually rewarded for referrals.
 The referrer system is also sometimes implemented so that, if a visitor visits the forum through a link such as referrerid=300, the user with the id number (in this example, 300) would receive referral credit if the visitor registers.
 The purpose is commonly just to give credit (sometimes rewards are implied) to those who help the community grow.

 In areas such as Japan, registration is frequently optional and anonymity is sometimes even encouraged.
 On these forums, a tripcode system may be used to allow verification of an identity without the need for formal registration.
 People who regularly read the forum discussions but do not register or do not post are often referred to as "lurkers".